emqx/emqx-docs/en_US/advanced/relup.md

 ```

 2. Check whether the downloaded package type is the same as the currently installed one.
+   Please see the "Download the EMQX Zip Package for Hot Upgrade" section above.

 3. Locate the EMQX installation directory: